Making a lifestyle change when you need a total restart

 Once you more clearly associate your negative behaviors with the negative consequences, and realize how the positive behaviors really do make life more pleasurable, you can funnel any frustration into positive momentum to create change.

-At the end of each month, has space to review the month.
+At the end of each month, Play with the Day yearly goal journal has space to review the month.

 You're invited to tune in and see if there are any shifts you feel called to make.